thomasync/pi-alarm/README.md

 -   [ ] Add 5+ challenges
 -   [ ] Control sounds playlist from shortcut
 -   [x] Turn on my lights when the alarm rings
+-   [x] Turn on my heaters before the alarm rings
 -   [ ] Fix some bugs (From `load_dotenv`)

 ## Shortcut (IOS)